freesewing/freesewing/markdown/dev/tutorials/pattern-design/part-structure/en.md

 ```

 This is the boilerplate of our `draftBib` method.
-It takes the part as an argument, and returns it.
+It takes a number of Part shorthand objects and the part as arguments, and returns the part.

 <Note>